My Adventurous Trek to Mt Batur Volcano to Watch the Sunrise

 On our way down, we stopped in the middle to see the steaming rocks from the volcano.
 It was a surreal experience for me.
 Very surreal.

 While in Ubud, I stayed at Tegar Guest House for two weeks.
 It’s affordable for a long stay and the owners are very accommodating.
 Their breakfast is good and it comes with tropical fruits.
-No TV and fridge, but it’s really cozy and clean.
+No TV or fridge, but it’s really cozy and clean.
 I have my own balcony facing the birds of paradise flowers.
 The location is perfect!
 It’s in a quiet area, but so close (26 steps) to the main road.
 Downtown is just a few steps away.
-The guest house is convenient to everything you’d ask for.
-You can book it through Booking, TripAdvisor, and Expedia.
-For hostels, some options are found via HostelWorld.
-If you want to click this tour, click HERE.
+The guest house is convenient for everything you’d ask for.
+You can book it through these websites: HostelWorld, Booking.com, and CTrip.